Passport & Visa Photos

 Common Rejection Reasons and How to Avoid Each

 Wrong dimensions for the country or document type.
 2×2 inch (US standard) is not the same as 35×45 mm (UK/Schengen).
-Always use a country- and document-specific template.
+Use a country- and document-specific template — passport ≠ visa size.

 Background not plain white or off-white.
 Shadows on the wall, colored walls, or patterned backgrounds cause rejection.
-The tool removes and replaces your background automatically, but heavily cluttered source photos can produce edge artifacts.
-Use the plainest background possible.
+Let the tool remove and replace your background automatically, and keep the source photo as clean as possible.

 Glasses worn in the photo.
-The US, UK, Canada, and most EU countries stopped accepting glasses in official photos in the 2010s.
-Remove glasses before taking the photo.
+The US, UK, Canada, and most EU countries no longer accept glasses in official photos.
+Remove glasses before taking the source photo.

 Expression not fully neutral.
 A slight smile, raised eyebrows, or any asymmetry can fail biometric face matching.
 Neutral means completely relaxed — no expression at all.

-Head covering.
-Only accepted for daily religious wear.
+Non-religious head covering.
 Hats, casual scarves, and fashion headbands are rejected in every country.
+Only daily religious head coverings are accepted.

-Poor print quality for physical submissions.
-Must be printed on photo paper (matte or semi-gloss), not office paper.
-Download the print-ready version at 300 DPI for reliable results.
+Poor print quality.
+Use photo paper (matte or semi-gloss) at 300 DPI, not office paper.
+Download the print-ready version for reliable results.

 Create a compliant photo